HarrisSte/E-Commerce-Back-End/README.md

 <b>Features</b>

 - Product Viewing: Users can browse and search products by tags, categories, and specific product names, making it easy to find desired items.
-- Product Management: Users can add new products, update existing product information, and remove products as needed.
+- Product Management: Users can add new products, update existing information, and remove products as needed.
-- Database Persistence: The application utilizes Sequelize ORM and MySQL database, ensuring reliable and persistent storage of product data.
+- Database Persistence: The application utilizes Sequelize ORM and MySQL database, ensuring reliable and persistent product data storage.
-- Seamless Integration: The use of Sequelize ORM simplifies database operations, making it easier to work with and manipulate product data.
+- Seamless Integration: Sequelize ORM simplifies database operations, making it easier to work with and manipulate product data.

 ## Table of Contents